Search Constitution

 To receive and consider requests from the Executive for scrutiny involvement in the annual budget process.

-The role of the Overview and Scrutiny Committee in relation to the development of the Council’s budget and policy framework is set out in detail in the Budget and Policy Framework Procedure Rules (see Part D Section xxx of the Constitution).
+The role of the Overview and Scrutiny Committee in relation to the development of the Council’s budget and policy framework is set out in detail in the Budget and Policy Framework Procedure Rules (see Part D Section 19 of the Constitution).
 A summary is set out below:

 Assist the Council and the Executive in the development of its budget and policy framework by in depth analysis of policy issues.